polkadot-fellows/RFCs/text/0054-remove-heap-pages.md

 ## Summary

-Rather that enforce a limit to the total memory consumption on the client side by loading the value at `:heap_pages`, enforce that limit on the runtime side by keeping track.
+Rather that enforce a limit to the total memory consumption on the client side by loading the value at `:heap_pages`, enforce that limit on the runtime side.

 ## Motivation